ohbeomho/OhBeomho/README.md

 - 👋 Hi, I’m @OhBeomho
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Java Programming
-- 🌱 I’m currently learning JavaFX
+- 🌱 I’m currently learning JSP
-- 🕘 And I'm 13 years old.
+- 🕘 And I'm 14 years old.

 <!---
 OhBeomho/OhBeomho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.